dawnvt/dawnvt/README.md

 Some things about me;
 - 🔭 I’m currently working on CustomMenuPointers, ScoreRequirement and UI for other peoples mods!
-- 🌱 I’m currently learning C#, .NET and Beat Saber modding
+- 🌱 I’m currently learning C#, .NET and Beat Saber modding and Webdev in ASP.NET (its hell, send help)
 - 📫 How to reach me: Discord - Raine#1111
-- 😄 Pronouns: Kit/She/Her
+- 😄 Pronouns: Kit, The/Them, She/Her